uzh-dqbm-cmi/Tnpb/README.md

   - trained models ( `FFN`, `RNN`, `CNN`, `Transformer` based) are found under `output` directory
 - run `user_sample_inference.ipynb`  to test out on your sample data, the current example test file is: data/Endogenous_spacers_TnpB_list.csv.
 Predicted output for the test samples are saved under `output` directory

-To use the model directly without installing and runing any python code,  you can visit the website https://www.tnpb.app/
 =======
 We also set up a web-based user friendly interface https://www.tnpb.app/ where you can use our model model directly without installing or running any python code.